BirchKwok/ultralog/README.md

-# UltraLog - Unified Logging System
+# UltraLog - High-performance Logging System

 UltraLog is a high-performance logging system that supports both local file logging and remote API logging.